h2oai/wave/website/docs/configuration.md

 ### H2O_WAVE_ADDRESS
 The public host/port of the Wave server.
 Defaults to `http://127.0.0.1:10101`.
 Set this variable if you are running the Wave server on a remote machine or container.

+### H2O_WAVE_CONNECTION_TIMEOUT
+The number of seconds to attempt to connect to the Wave server before giving up.

 ### H2O_WAVE_ACCESS_KEY_ID
 The API access key ID to use when communicating with the Wave server.